ShaunCurtis/CEC-Publish/Building a Database Application in Blazor - Part 4.md

-# Building a Database Appication in Blazor
+# Building a Database Application in Blazor
 ## Part 4 - UI Components

 ## Introduction

-This is the fourth in a series of articles looking at how to build and structure a real Database Application in Blazor.
+This is the fourth article in the series looking at how to build and structure a real Database Application in Blazor.
 The articles so far are:

 1. [Project Structure and Framework](https://www.codeproject.com/Articles/5279560/Building-a-Database-Application-in-Blazor-Part-1-P)
 2. [Services - Building the CRUD Data Layers](https://www.codeproject.com/Articles/5279596/Building-a-Database-Application-in-Blazor-Part-2-S)